Wasatch-Biolabs-Bfx/MethylSeqR/README.md

 `qc_wrapper()` can be called to visually assess any data.
 To view and extract a table, call `export_table()` to export any data table from the database to a file, or use `get_table()` to import as a tibble into your local environment.

+*Warning - If using samples other than human or with unique chromosome names, remember to adjust the chrs argument in each function! *

 #### Developed by Wasatch Biolabs.
 #### Visit us on [our website](https://www.wasatchbiolabs.com/) for more details.